Accessibility

 Introduction

-Abertay University is committed to making the information and resources that it provides via our website accessible to all users.
-We aim to be standards compliant and follow general principles of usability and universal design, which should help all visitors to this website.
+Abertay University is committed to making the information and resources it provides via its website accessible to all users.
+The University aims to be standards compliant and follow general principles of usability and universal design, which should help all visitors to this website.

 Alternative formats for reading site information